ronanquillevere/ronanquillevere.github.io/_posts/2017-05-16-kubernetes-ovh.markdown

 Categories: [devops]
 ---

-**(Updated on 25th of July 2018 with info on how to install & access dashboard)**
+**(Updated on 25th of July 2018 with info on how to install & access kubernetes dashboard)**

 Hello everyone,

-This is a the first article of a series about deploying a webapp on a Kubernetes cluster running on OVH infrastructure.
+You could be interested as well by the following article : [How to use gitlab pipelines to deploy to kubernetes](2018/07/30/gitlab-pipelines-deploy-kubernetes-ovh.html)

 <br>In the following article I will demonstrate how to :

 - Deploy Kubernetes with 2 [nodes](https://kubernetes.io/docs/concepts/architecture/nodes/) (the master an a minion)
 - Setup [flannel](https://github.com/coreos/flannel) as the network plugin
+- Install and expose the kubernetes-dashboard application

 # Infrastructure description